jmia/sandbox-monorepo-pseudocode/README.md

 ### `/shared/shared-component-library`

 Ahh, the magic stuff.
-This library has its own implementation-agnostic components.
+This library has its own implementation-agnostic components, based off of their initial design in `inspections`.
 They will be designed for use with Vue 3 applications, but in theory they could be rewritten in multiple languages and exported under different aliases.
 These components are extensible enough to have slots and props for all the fun and interesting things you might want them to do.

 If an application wants a component that's exceptionally pattern-breaking, we would design a new component in the same directory, or host it in the application that will use it.
 We do not want to do a crap-ton of gymnastics to get the base components to do what we want for 100% of cases.
 80% or bust.

-## `/tests`

-This is a shared test suite, that can use more than one test runner or testing library to support multiple frameworks.
-For now, it will support Vue 3 and vanilla JS.

-Alternatively, these tests can also be broken out into their respective directories with their respective test frameworks set as a dev dependency of that app, but the root `package.json` should still have a script that can run all of them together in one shot.
+It has its own dependencies that are independent from the monorepo, like `vue`, and a UI framework.

+It has its own test suite that can be run separately or together as part of an all-encompassing `package.json` script.

+## Things that aren't addressed in this mockup
+- How many docker containers or `docker compose` files would this need?
+One or many?
+- Can or should each application in `/apps` be run, deployed, or published separately?
+Is this an anti-pattern for monorepos?
+- Where should we store docs?
+Shared or individual?
+- Is our tooling or architecture constrained by anything because we are still chained to `inspections + nuxt` and `wxPortal`?
+- Is our tooling or architecture constrained because of `single-spa`? e.g. Docs mainly assume `webpack`, could we still use `vite`?
+Does it matter?
+- How can we put huge shared dependencies like Vue 3 into one spot instead of multiple?
+There are suggestions in [the `single-spa` docs](https://single-spa.js.org/docs/recommended-setup/#shared-dependencies) for how to do this.
+- How much CSS has to come over?
+Can it just be some of what's in `inspections` or does it have to be all of it?
+- There's more.
+I'll add them as I think of them.